S4rthakGupta/DriveTestCenter_FullStack/README.md

 # DriveTestCenter_FullStack
- This is my project for my university.
+ This is the final project which was done in 4 parts and is for my university.

- Please type in the command
+ Please type in the command to download all the necessary packages to execute the application.
 - npm install to download all the node modules and then enter
 - node .\app.js